Get Motivated to Face Your Fears!

 Treatment really works…if you stick with it!

-The majority of people with an anxiety disorders or OCD, however, will make significant progress IF they can persevere with the treatment as prescribed by a competent anxiety specialist or even an evidence-based self-help book or website—assuming they are free from other conditions that might interfere with anxiety treatment such as interfering mental health or addictions issues or unrelated life crises (which are probably best addressed first).
+The majority of people with an anxiety disorders or OCD, however, will make significant progress IF they can persevere with the treatment as prescribed by a competent anxiety specialist or even an evidence-based self-help book or website—assuming they are free from other conditions that might interfere with anxiety treatment such as interfering mental health or addiction issues or unrelated life crises (which are probably best addressed first).

 Bolstering Your Motivation